superbabiiX/superbabiiX/README.md

 *October 2018 – February 2020*
 - **Frontend Development**: Boosted user engagement by 40% with a responsive frontend for an e-commerce platform using React and Tailwind CSS.
 - **Key Skills**: React, Tailwind CSS, Frontend Development

-## 💡 Key Projects
-- **LLM Accuracy Enhancement with RAG on GCP**: Led a project to decrease hallucination rates by 20% in high-stakes sectors like healthcare and finance by implementing data pipelines for domain-specific retrieval on GCP.
-- **Real-Time Drone Object Detection with YOLOv8 and TensorFlow Lite**: Enhanced the processing speed of YOLOv8 by 4x for real-time object detection on resource-constrained devices.
-- **Interactive Chess AI Coaching Platform**: Integrated Lc0 with ChatGPT to improve gameplay understanding and engagement by 25% through real-time AI-powered coaching.
-- **Multi-Chatbot for Document Navigation with LangChain & AWS**: Reduced document search times by 35% with a multi-chatbot interface that utilizes NLP processing pipelines on AWS for efficient, real-time complex query handling.
-- **Decentralized Smart Contracts on Ethereum & Solana**: Developed efficient smart contracts for NFTs and digital assets, reducing transaction costs by 15%.

 ## 🎓 Education
 **Master of Computer Science**